 Because of this anti-inflammatory activity, as well as its ability to kill tumor cells, increase activity of protective antioxidants such as glutathione, and modulate tumor growth cell factors, curcumin is effective against hundreds of diseases(See Figure 1).2

 Curcumin is also a potent antioxidant, able to neutralize unstable, reactive free radicals.
 Free radicals are molecules with a missing electron that stabilize themselves by “stealing” electrons from neighboring molecules, creating another free radical in the process.
 This chain reaction of free radical formation is known as a free radical cascade, and it can result in cellular damage (called oxidative stress) leading to inflammation and chronic disease—including cancer.
 Free radicals can negatively impact all body systems, including the immune system.
 Curcumin, like other antioxidants, is able to stop free radical cascades without becoming unstable itself.
 Its ability to neutralize free radicals is extraordinarily strong.
-In fact, curcumin has an antioxidant value of over 1,500,000 per 100 g—many times higher than that of blueberries (6,552), strawberries (3,577), or dark chocolate (powder) (40,200)—well known food-based antioxidants.
+In fact, curcumin has an antioxidant value of over 1,500,000 per 100 g.
 The dual properties of curcumin as both anti-inflammatory and super antioxidant contribute to its reputation as an extremely powerful natural medicine.

 Curcumin for Cancer